 Calligraphy is also the foundation of Chinese painting.
 It is used to establish the habit of using Chinese traditional brushes.
 Painting Chinese colors touches the inner feelings of everyone.
 It uses elegant and fresh Chinese colors to express the self.

 This course will start by introducing common techniques related to Chinese soft brushes and ink for both beginners and advanced students.
 The students will gain experience in Chinese ink and color skills.
-They can learn some basic styles of Chinese traditional calligraphy and paintings.
+They can learn some basic words and simple characters through Chinese traditional calligraphy and paintings.